From Implicit to Explicit: Enhancing Self-Recognition in Large Language Models: Experiments

 \subsection{Ablation Study}

-The key to CoSur's performance lies in the construction of the territory and the authorship discrimination based on projection energy.
-To evaluate the effectiveness of CoSur, we design two variants: \textbf{(1) CS-based Authorship Identification:} For a given test sample, its authorship is determined by computing the cosine similarity between the sample and each class center. \textbf{(2) PCA-based Territory Construction:} Territories are constructed using Principal Component Analysis (PCA), and authorship is determined based on the projection energy onto the respective territories.
-As shown in Table \ref{variants}, CoSur outperforms the other two variants.
-We attribute the relatively poor performance of the cosine similarity-based variant to the inability of the feature mean to capture the critical characteristics that distinguish different texts.
-Additionally, we argue that while PCA focuses on maximizing variance when selecting principal components, SVD directly leverages the magnitude of singular values to capture the most important features of the data.
-Therefore, using SVD to construct the territory is more effective in capturing the core structure and distinguishing features.
+The key to CoSur's performance lies in the construction of the subspace and the authorship discrimination based on projection energy.
+To evaluate the effectiveness of CoSur, we design two variants: \textbf{(1) CS-based authorship identification (CoSur$_{CS}$):} For a given test sample, its authorship is determined by computing the cosine similarity between the sample and each class center. \textbf{(2) PCA-based subspace construction (CoSur$_{PCA}$):} Subspaces are constructed using principal component analysis (PCA).
+Compared to CoSur with a recognition accuracy of 99.00\%, CoSur$_{PCA}$ achieves significantly lower performance, with an average accuracy of 58.94\%.
+This indicates that the mean vectors constructed from texts generated by different models play an important role in distinguishing authorship.
+However, due to the anisotropy of LLM internal representations, the cosine similarity between mean vectors from different text sources remains high.
+As a result, CoSur$_{CS}$ achieves the lowest performance.

-We explore the impact of territorial dimensions $k$ on the self-recognition capability of LLMs in the IPP scenario using Qwen.
-A small $k$ fails to capture all the distinguishing features, especially for tasks like self vs ChatGPT and self vs human.
-Conversely, most categories show accuracy declines after feature saturation due to the introduction of irrelevant features.
-Overall, Qwen achieve best average performs across the four different tasks when $k=64$.
-Therefore, this value is adopted in our experiments.
-We also investigate the effect of editing strength $\alpha$ on CoSur using Qwen.
-As demonstrated in Figure \ref{alpha_ab}, when the editing strength exceeds 100, the average recognition accuracy across the four different text combinations in IPP scenarios remains nearly unchanged.
-This suggests this threshold provides sufficient guidance for the LLM to generate target-aligned responses.
-We further investigated the performance of CoSur on a related task, AI-generated text detection, as detailed in Appendix F.
+To further examine whether the extracted self-recognition subspace captures information most relevant to self-recognition, we conduct attention-head intervention experiments.
+For the $l_{th}$ layer and the $i_{th}$ attention head, we first compute its contribution to the LLM’s self-recognition ability $Score^{(i)}_l$, by projecting its output onto the self-recognition subspace: